hack-duke/hackduke-judging-slack-scraper/README.md

 $ ./scraper.sh JUDGEBOT_TOKEN                       # Download logs, use token from hackduke-secrets
 $ node index.js                                     # Process slack logs to find choices
 ```

+## Notes
+Logs before date 1476409309000 for david.yang and before date 1476408152000 for andy.wang should be removed because they are produced during testing